maxgaurav/indexeddb-orm/README.md

 ```

 #### whereIndexLte
 Search of index values against the point less than or equal to the given value.
-It is case sensitive
+It is case-sensitive

 ```javascript
 db.connect().then(async (models) => {